 Module 5: Introduction to Microbiology Stains

-In the laboratory, you will be given step-by-step instructions on how to perform the Diff Quik procedure.
-Here is a video that also explains the steps.
+In the laboratory, you will be given step-by-step instructions on how to perform a Gram stain.
+Here is a video that also shows the steps.